sreevas2003/Zephyr-RTOS/Bluetooth_Low_Energy.md

 **🔹 L2CAP (Logical Link Control and Adaptation Protocol)**

-- Multiplexing multiple protocols
+- Allows multiple protocols to share one BLE connection.
-- Segmentation and reassembly of packets
+- Segmentation and reassembly of packets : BLE packets have size limits.
+If upper layer sends large data: 1.
+L2CAP splits it and 2.
+Receiver reassembles it

+**SMP (Security Manager Protocol)**

+SMP (Security Manager Protocol) is the part of the BLE stack responsible for:
+- Pairing
+- Bonding
+- Key distribution
+- Encryption setup

+It ensures secure communication between BLE devices.

 **🔹 ATT (Attribute Protocol)**